 The Thai people’s connection to elephants stretches to the late 1500s, when they used the size and strength of the animal in their wars against the Burmese, Malay and the Khmer.

 Elephants have also been put to work for generations, used in lieu of machinery, including hauling teak wood and logging the dense northern jungles.
 Elephants were trained until around 10 years old before working, and did not retire until they reached about 60.

 The use of elephants in logging was banned in 1989 in Thailand, but the creatures were often instead thrust into the tourism world and forced to take tourists trekking through the jungle or perform in front of crowds.

 Because the elephant is the national symbol of Thailand, elephants are the main attraction at many festivals and events here.
 Thousands flock to the Surin Elephant Round-Up on the third weekend of November to watch hundreds of elephants play games and take part in ceremonies, while polo players come from around the world to ride elephants at the King’s Cup Elephant Polo Tournament in Bangkok.

 Elephants are found in pockets of jungle right across Thailand.
 Thungyai Naresuan Wildlife Sanctuary, found in the provinces of Uthai Thani, Tak and Kanchanaburi, has recently seen an increase of elephants in its western forest.
 The eastern forest of Dong Phayayen-Khao Yai has also seen a rise in numbers.
 Most elephants take refuge in national parks across Thailand as they lose their natural habitat through issues such as poaching and logging.

-Over half of Thailand’s over 3,000 captive elephants are used for tourism or are put to work, and living conditions are not always suitable for them.
-The high cost of maintaining an elephant has many owners neglecting to take care of the animal’s basic needs, and overcrowding can be a problem as well.
+More than half of Thailand’s captive elephants are used for tourism or are put to work, and their living conditions are not always suitable.
+The high cost of maintaining an elephant has led many owners to neglect their animals, and overcrowding can also be a problem.